DrTechtainiumToo/CampStaffScheduler/docs/references/development-best-practices.md

 - Single responsibility
 - Dont try to pre optimize to much, run a profiler and optimize based on the results from there

-## When to use constants??
+## Building out new features
+#Good approach on how to build out new features
+Detail Out Each Function: Outline what each function should do, its inputs, outputs, and how it fits into the larger task assignment process.
+Start Implementing in Stages: Begin with the foundational elements like data handling and move up to more complex logic like the probabilistic assignments.
+Iterate Based on Feedback: Test each component as you build it and refine your approach based on the results.

 ## When to use pass data as arguments vs make it a class attribute

-## Documentation
-Documentation: Provide detailed comments and documentation explaining the purpose of the code, how to use it, and describing the parameters and return values of functions.

-## Modularization

-When to modularize, diff between packages and modules etc.

-### Organization
+## Organization
     - """Use clear, descriptive names for modules and functions to indicate what they do.
     Keep related functions within the same module to maintain coherence in your codebase.
     Avoid circular imports, where two modules import each other as this can lead to problems in execution.
 You can often resolve circular imports by reorganizing your functions into different modules or creating a new module for shared functions.
     Use a __init__.py file in each directory that should be treated as a package.
 This isn’t necessary in Python 3.3 and above, but it can still be useful for clarifying package structure.
     Limit the use of global variables between modules.
 Instead, pass data to functions as parameters."""

+### File Naming
+Kebab-case (-) is more common for documentation and web-based URLs.
+Snake_case (_) is better for Python and scripts.

-## Errrors
+## Documentation
-try else

-# Code Notes and Style ---------
+Documentation: Provide detailed comments and documentation explaining the purpose of the code, how to use it, and describing the parameters and return values of functions.

 # Optimization ---------------